 "Your broom--" I point awkwardly.
 "Maybe I can fix it?"
 She looks surprised for a moment, then beams a big smile.
 "You'd do that?
 Yes please!"
 And before I know it her broom is in my hands.
 I instantly feel a wave of anxiety and regret.
 She didn't hear me say "maybe"?
 Well, I have to try.
 Arthur watches us from across the room, an encouraging yet nervous look on his face.
 I set the two halves of the broom down in front of me, and focus intensely upon it.
 For several moments nothing happens.
 I'm about to give up, when I notice small fibres inside the fractured ends of the broom are starting to stand up, and the halves moving slowly together across the table.
 "Whoooa . . ."
 Sable exclaims as she watches.
 After a few more moments the two halves are firmly together, with only a slight seam visible between them, which is also vanishing slowly.

 Just like I did yesterday, I place the watch in front of me and begin focusing on it.
-Moments pass without any noticable effect.
+Moments pass without any noticeable effect.
 Several more pass by, as Henry, Arthur, and I both watch on in great anticipation.
 By the time several minutes have passed, a small effect starts to become visible.
 The minute hand begins to move slightly, and some slight scratches on the watch's bracelet and crystal seem to 'polish' away.
 But I hit my limit and find that I am unable to continue.
 Right on cue the minute hand stops moving.
 I feel like a total failure until Henry says "That was quite impressive, young miss.
-You accomplished more in these past handful of minutes than other menders have managed in full business days."
+You accomplished significantly more in these past handful of minutes than others have managed in full business days."

 His words make my emotions do a full one-eighty, and I'm back to grinning with foolish pride.
 He tells me "If it's agreeable to you, I would like to leave my watch with you.
 After what I've seen I'm confident you may have it in full working order one day.
 For now, please take this as payment for today."
-He hands me a small amount of money from his pocket.
+He hands me a small amount of money from his other pocket.
 "No, please, sir, I can't accept this.
 I didn't even finish the job for you!"
 But he won't have it, and insists I take payment for what I did.
 "At least accept this as a first installment.
 I'll pay the full amount after it's fully fixed.
 Deal?"
 And he reaches his hand out towards me.
 I shake it agreeably "Deal."

 Satisfied with our deal, Henry says "good day" to me and Arthur and turns to leave the store.

 "Perfect!"
-Sable beams "My two friends Katie and Matt will be there, too.
-Meet us on the corner of Baker Street at one-thirty!"
+Sable beams "Meet me on the corner of Baker Street at one-thirty!"

 Love,